mtitterton/NetCDF-Indexing-Template/docs/usage.md

 **graph_maker.ipynb**
 - Takes individual NetCDF files and graphs bathymetry (Band1) data against latitude and longitude
-- Also intakes file and surrounding files to create mapping of 9 plots
+- Also intakes data from file and surrounding files to create mapping of 9 plots

-$$ LEFT HERE $$

-Algorithm Details:
+## Algorithm Details
-Data Expansion
-This program identifies surrounding files based on converting string names to coordinates for comparison
+**Data Expansion:** This program identifies surrounding files based on converting string names to coordinates for comparison

-Output
+## Output
 The output is a list of NetCDF files with:
 - Expanded data from surrounding files
 - No duplicate entries

-Error Handling:
+## Error Handling
 This program is heavily dependent on the fact that all NetCDF file sizes are the same.
 If they are not, errors will be thrown, and indexing should be done manually.
 This program does include error handling for:
 - If latitude and longitude repeats cannot be found to the rounding specifications within the "eliminate_repeats" method in the "overlapping_data" class, then program will return a message saying so.
 However, this will cause further issues later with indexing for repeats.
 Files not of the same sizes or with issues in overlapping data should be handled manually uses similar techniques to the program

-Future Improvements
+## Future Improvements
 - Create a more dynamic system so each file does not have to be the same size
 - Create an alternate method for dealing with individual files that don't fit with the sizes and repeat definitions of the program